beamer-bridge/run-your-own-agent/README.md

    place since those may affect agent operation.

-   The default `data/agent-mainnet.conf` file configures the agent to bridge USDC between Boba and Optimism.
+   The default `data/agent-mainnet.conf` file configures the agent to bridge USDC between Arbitrum and Optimism.
 For more details on various configuration options, please refer to [agent documentation](https://docs.beamerbridge.com/configuration.html).